Lawyers For People Injured When Cargo Falls From Trucks

 When cargo comes loose and causes an accident, it is not always a cut and dry case of who is liable.
 The truck driver, the company they work for and the warehouse where it was loaded may all be partially to blame.
 While the warehouse may be responsible for loading the cargo, it is ultimately the truck driver who is responsible for inspecting the load to make sure it is safe to haul.
 Unfortunately, each may try to push blame on the others, trying to avoid being held responsible for the damage it caused.

-Our team of truck industry experts and Chicago commercial vehicle accident lawyers has successfully handled many trucking liability cases for our clients, including falling cargo accidents.
+Our team of truck industry experts and Chicago commercial vehicle accident lawyers have successfully handled many trucking liability cases for our clients, including falling cargo accidents.
 We will use our knowledge of the law and trucking industry standards to ensure that all the parties responsible are held liable for any injuries that occurred from their negligence.

 Resources for falling material and loads from trucks: